Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 This form of startle response may be due to behavioral issues but may also stem from medical and neurological issues, and therefore, requires a close evaluation by a veterinarian and/or veterinary behaviorist.

-Now, something worth precising is that, just because some dogs react this way, doesn't necessarily mean that they are aggressive dogs.
+Now, something worth noting is that just because some dogs react this way, it doesn't necessarily mean that they are aggressive dogs.
 These dogs may be wonderful, sweet dogs when awake.
 It's just that they may react out of confusion sometimes.
 Many of these sweet dogs act almost confused and then apologetic once they realize they are in familiar surroundings with their loving owners.

 Also, something important and worthy of pointing out is that dogs who react when woken up should never be punished.
 Firstly, it would be totally unfair to punish these dogs for something they can’t control.
 Secondly, punishment comes with side effects and only convinces the dog that bad things happen when woken up from sleep.
 This will only make matters worse.

 Why Is My Dog Aggressive Upon Being Woken Up?